 Machine Learning for MRI Image Reconstruction

-Discuss this piece on Hacker News (opens in a new tab) or Twitter (opens in a new tab).
+Discuss this piece on Hacker News or Twitter.

 Magnetic resonance imaging (MRI) has long scan times, sometimes close to an hour for an exam.
 This sucks because long scan times makes MRI exams more expensive, less accessible, and unpleasant.